AttorneyOnline/AO2-Client/README_LINUX.md

 ## Running on Linux

 There are two download options for running on Linux: the **dynamically-linked** build and the **AppImage**.
-The dynamic build is lighter, but may not run on older systems.
-The AppImage is a bit bigger, but should seamlessly on most systems.
+The dynamic build is lighter, but might only run on newer systems.
+The AppImage is a bit bigger, but should run seamlessly on most systems (anything newer than Ubuntu 22.04 LTS).

 ### AppImage